call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [CatServer](https://github.com/Luohuayu/CatServer) : CatServer is a 1.12.2 Forge/Spigot hybrid.
 I know nothing else as the page is in Chinese.

 [Contigo](https://github.com/djoveryde/Contigo) : Contigo is a fork of Thermos adding more patches and bug fixes.
 It is also abandoned.

+[HotPur](https://github.com/ishlandbukkit/Hotpur) : HotPur is a 1.16.5 (?) fork of PurPur attempting to add Fabric mod support.

 [kCauldron](https://github.com/djoveryde/KCauldron) : KCauldron is a fork of MCPC+ using Spigot instead of CraftBukkit.
 It only exists for 1.7.10.